arnaudbos/i-rant/content/water-pouring-in-clojure.md

 -----

-Refactor
+Functionally I could stop here because the problem is solved.
+But there are some points that bother me, some `vars` names that don't reflect what piece of information they carry or some functions that could be broken into smaller ones.

+Let's refactor a little:

-Refactor `->move` fn to better reflect domain:
+Refactor `->move` to better reflect domain:

 {{< klipse >}}
 (defmulti ->move